tdwg/website/content/pages/community/cd/mids/index.md

 standards also facilitate structured databases, public repositories, and development of processes, procedures and software tools.

-The Minimum Information Standards for Scientific Collections (MISC)/Authority Files Working Group3 was established in 2012 by iDigBio, the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.
+The [Minimum Information Standards for Scientific Collections (MISC)/Authority Files Working Group](https://www.idigbio.org/wiki/index.php/MISC/Authority-File-Working-Group) was established in 2012 by iDigBio, the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.
 It was not an attempt to establish a standard for minimum